IPGeolocation/splunk-docs/README.md

 The ipgeolocation.io App provides an integration between ipgeolocation.io's API & Database products and Splunk.
 This app adds the `ipgeolocation` and `ipgeolocationbatch` commands to Splunk, which uses ipgeolocation.io data via the API or Databases to lookup IP information for a given IP address.

+# Pre-requisites

+You need to sign up for an account on [ipgeolocation.io](https://app.ipgeolocation.io/signup) and buy an API or a Database subscription to use ipgeolocation.io App.
+App won't work with a free subscription.

 # Installation

 **NOTE**: There are multiple ways of deploying apps to Splunk environment, in this document we’ll be referring installation via CLI (Command Line Interface).